 12.)
 Walk The Golden Gate Bridge

 Spend a few hours walking the magnificent Golden Gate Bridge.
-Interesting fact, the government never actually stop painting the bridge – by the time they finish, they have to start all over again.
+Interesting fact, the government never actually stopped painting the bridge – by the time they finish, they have to start all over again.

-Afterwards, if you feel like, pop into Golden Gate Park, too.
+Afterwards, if you feel like it, pop into Golden Gate Park, too.
 It’s great for a little wander.